code-dot-org/code-dot-org/apps/src/componentLibrary/README.md

-Components Library (Design System components)
+Component Library (Design System components)
 =============================================
 This is a collection of Design System React components that are used across our apps.
 We store components in `src/componentLibrary` folder(the one where this README.md is located) for now,